Tibson-spec/Customer-Sementation-Project/README.md

-# Customer-Sementation-Project

-Here’s a polished and professional write-up for your GitHub portfolio.
-You can copy and paste it into your repository's `README.md` file:

----

 # **Work Order Backlog Management Dashboard**
 A Power BI dashboard providing actionable insights into work order backlog management using advanced data cleaning and transformation techniques with Power Query.